-Greek section of TAP to be completed in November27.
-April 2018. / SEE Energy News
+Greek section of TAP to be completed in November, SEE Energy News

 Trans-Adriatic (TAP) pipeline Project Director for Greece Katerina Papalexandri said that the construction of the Greek section of the gas pipeline will be completed in November.

 Papalexandri said that tests of the pipeline will be carried out by mid-2019, while the start of its commercial operation is expected in 2020.
 Last month, TAP AG said that pipes for the onshore section of TAP along 80 % of its route through Greece and Albania have been welded.

 Since the beginning of 2018, The European Investment Bank (EIB) announced that it has approved 1.5 million euros loan for financing the construction of TAP gas pipeline, while the European Bank for Reconstruction and Development (EBRD) said that it will allocate loans worth up to 1.2 billion euros for the project in 2018.